 Free Bonus Download: Download our Cheat sheet for Recommended Thermostat Settings in PDF format.
 Easily save it to your computer or print it out for reference when the seasons change.

-Here, we discuss recommended thermostat settings that offer adequate comfort for most people and are sure to save you money on your utility bills.
+We discuss recommended thermostat settings that offer adequate comfort for most people and are sure to save you money on your utility bills.

 Recommended Thermostat Settings